 IR MENU

-During the three months ended June 30, 2025, the Japanese economy showed signs of an upturn in personal consumption due to improvements in employment and income conditions, together with a moderate recovery in business conditions.
+During the six months ended September 30, 2025, the Japanese economy showed signs of an upturn in personal consumption due to improvements in employment and income conditions, together with a moderate recovery in business conditions.
 Meanwhile, the future outlook remains uncertain, with concern that factors such as the impact of U.S. trade policy and continuing price hikes may depress consumer sentiment.

-In the auto parts and accessories industry, in which the Company operates, tire sales were strong throughout the three-month period, partly due to a last-minute demand rush in anticipation of price increases associated with the price revisions implemented by tire manufacturers.
-In-store sales of expendable auto parts such as oil and batteries also progressed steadily, driven by driving demand during the long holiday in May.
+In the auto parts and accessories industry, in which the Company operates, tire sales were strong throughout the six-month period, partly due to a last-minute demand rush in anticipation of price increases associated with the price revisions implemented by tire manufacturers.
+In-store sales of expendable auto parts such as oil and batteries also progressed steadily, driven by driving demand for travel and homecoming visits.

 In this environment, the Group actively pursued key measures to meet the needs of customers who use cars for daily transportation.
 Specifically, we strengthened our product lineup and inventory system for tires, our main products, and launched full-scale sales of seasonal products such as sunshades well in advance of the summer season.
 In our installation and maintenance services, we informed customers that the period for vehicle inspections has been extended from one month to two months due to regulatory changes in April 2025, and promoted proposals for body coating and air conditioning-related services.
 We also worked on enhancing the convenience of the existing Yellow Hat official app, including the addition of a same-day oil change reservation feature.
 Sales progressed strongly, with many customers utilizing the app.

-In the three months ended June 30, 2025, net sales amounted to 40,288 million yen (116.2% year-on-year, or up 5,616 million yen).
-This was due to the results of Y International, Inc., acquired as a subsidiary in January 2025, which operates the “Y’s Road” sports bicycle chain stores, as well as strong sales of expendable auto parts, such as tires and batteries, an increase in wage earnings, and other factors.
-Gross profit was 18,293 million yen (117.5% year-on-year, or up 2,725 million yen).
+In the six months ended September 30, 2025, net sales amounted to 79,305 million yen (114.5% year-on-year, or up 10,014 million yen).
+This was due to the results of Y International, Inc. being included in consolidated profit and loss for the first time.
+Y International, which was acquired as a subsidiary in January 2025, operates the “Y’s Road” sports bicycle chain stores.
+Other factors contributing to the growth in net sales included strong sales of expendable auto parts, such as tires and batteries, and an increase in wage earnings.
+Gross profit was 35,009 million yen (115.0% year-on-year, or up 4,558 million yen).

 We look forward to your continued warm support and guidance.